greenelab/deep-review/all-sections.md

 et al. [@Oe573FaL] generalized standard circular fingerprints by substituting discrete operations in the fingerprinting algorithm with operations in a neural network, producing a real-valued feature vector instead of a bit vector.
-Other approaches offer trainable networks that can in theory learn chemical feature representations that are optimized for a particular prediction task.
+Other approaches offer trainable networks that can learn chemical feature representations that are optimized for a particular prediction task.
 Lusci et al. [@17Wih4Hd5] applied recursive neural networks for directed acyclic graphs to undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node.
-A single feature vector is obtained by summing over all feature vectors for all directed graphs in the ensemble.
 Graph convolutions on undirected molecular graphs have eliminated the need to enumerate artificially directed graphs, learning feature vectors for atoms that are a function of the properties of neighboring atoms and local regions on the molecular graph